Teaching Shakespeare Through Performance

 Shakespeare plays and supplementary reading assigned prior to course.
 Teachers must complete a professional development seminar back in their school or district to receive a certificate of attendance.

-Program cost (to be announced) includes tuition, accommodation, breakfast, and weekday dinners, as well as tickets to three Globe productions.
+Program cost of £3,024 includes tuition, accommodation, breakfast, and weekday dinners, as well as tickets to three Globe productions.

 Program cost does not include travel, travel insurance, medical insurance, or any other incidentals.
 Applicants must provide proof of overseas health insurance with application.